Vegan Guide to Ubud

 Opening Times: 9am-10pm every day

 Pumpkin and Beetroot is a small Balinese owned casual eatery located on a busy corner in central Ubud.
-Prices are reasonable and the menu includes dishes such as soft tacos with lentil and tofu, Vegan Caprese, and Buddha Bowl style dishes.
-Main dishes include a mushroom Stroganoff, Veggie Burger, and Veggie Ramen.
+Prices are reasonable and the menu includes dishes such as soft tacos with lentil and tofu, vegan caprese, and Buddha bowl style dishes.
+Main dishes include a mushroom stroganoff, veggie burger, and veggie ramen but there are certainly plenty of choices that will keep you more than satisfied.

 Sayuri Healing Food